sangeetakar/Diabetes_data_analysis_and_prediction/README.md

 This program is still in progress.
-Optimization is on th way :)
+Optimization is on the way :)